Z-machine: ZIL and ZIP, ZILCH and ZAP

 During the 1990s, Graham Nelson drew up a Z-Machine Standard based on detailed studies of the existing Infocom files.
-The standard also includes extensions used by his newer versions, as well as links to the "Blorb" resource format used by Infocom, and a "Quetzal" savefile format.
+The standard also includes extensions used by his newer versions, as well as links to the "Blorb" resource format and the "Quetzal" savefile format.
 In 2006, Nelson expanded Z-machine to the 32-bit Glulx format for Inform 7.
 The Interactive Fiction Technology Foundation, founded 2016, manages all these standards.

 ZIL (Zork Implementation Language)

 The ZIL is based on MDL from MIT.
-Here's what the definition of Zork I's brass lantern looks like:
+Here is the definition of Zork I's brass lantern in ZIL, with added comments to illustrate the meaning of each line: